2004 Bahrain Grand Prix

-The 2004 Bahrain Grand Prix (officially the 2004 Gulf Air Bahrain Grand Prix) was a Formula One motor race held on 4 April 2004 at the Bahrain International Circuit.
-It was Race 3 of 18 in the 2004 FIA Formula One World Championship.
+The 2004 Bahrain Grand Prix (officially known as the 2004 Gulf Air Bahrain Grand Prix) was a Formula One motor race that took place on 4 April 2004 at the Bahrain International Circuit in Sakhir, Bahrain.
+It was the third round of the 2004 FIA Formula One World Championship.

 It was the first Formula One race to be held in the Kingdom of Bahrain and the Middle East.
-The 57-lap race was the third round of the 2004 Formula One season.
-The race was won by Ferrari driver Michael Schumacher.
-His teammate Rubens Barrichello completed a 1-2 for the team, whilst Jenson Button completed the podium for the BAR team by finishing in third position.
+The 57-lap race was won by Ferrari driver Michael Schumacher ahead of his teammate Rubens Barrichello and with Jenson Button completing the podium for the BAR team.

+Background

+Championship standings before the race

+With two wins in two races, both starting from pole position, Michael Schumacher was the early favourite for the championship.
+The German had gathered 20 points, ahead of Ferrari teammate Rubens Barrichello (13) and Williams driver Juan Pablo Montoya (12).
+In the Constructors' Championship, Ferrari was leading with 33 points, almost double that of Williams (17), with Renault in third position (14).

+Weather

+The sessions on Friday and Saturday were run under clear skies and high temperatures.
+Early on Sunday morning, a desert storm hit the circuit, which first brought rain and then sand.
+With the circuit now even more slippery than the new asphalt already had been the days before, and with the rain having brought the air temperature down, the Bridgestone runners, among which most notably Ferrari, were expected to have the upper hand.

+Practice

+Four free practice sessions were held for the event.
+On Friday, the first session was topped by the Ferraris of Michael Schumacher and Rubens Barrichello.
+The second session saw Barrichello on top, one thousands of a second ahead of Juan Pablo Montoya, with Schumacher in fourth.

+On Saturday, Jenson Button topped the third session in his BAR-Honda, ahead of Montoya and Schumacher.
+The Brit repeated this feat in the fourth session, with both Williamses, Ralf Schumacher ahead of Montoya, completing the top three.

 Friday drivers

 The bottom 6 teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
 These drivers drove on Friday but did not compete in qualifying or the race.